Steven-Howe/base_converter/README.md

 `-a`
     will return all possible base conversions of a number

-Examples:
+#### Examples:

 `python3 base_converter.py -d 6443 -b`

--will convert the decimal number 6443 into a binary number
+- will convert the decimal number 6443 into a binary number

 `python3 base_converter.py -b 1001101101 -o`

--will convert the binary number 1001101101 into an octal number
+- will convert the binary number 1001101101 into an octal number

 `python3 base_converter.py -h 13f68c -a`

--will convert the hexadecimal number 13f68c into binary, octal, and decimal
+- will convert the hexadecimal number 13f68c into binary, octal, and decimal

 `python3 base_converter.py -o "645 7221 363" -d`

--will convert the octal numbers 645, 7221, 363 into decimal
+- will convert the octal numbers 645, 7221, 363 into decimal

 **Note: double quotation marks must be used if more than one number
       is to be converted at a time**

 `python3 base_converter.py -d "1987 1622 153" -a`

--will convert the decimal numbers 1987, 1622, 153 into binary, octal, and hexadecimal
+- will convert the decimal numbers 1987, 1622, 153 into binary, octal,
+and hexadecimal

-Author:
+#### Author:
 Written by Steven Howe